rishabhc32/zapcircle/content/posts/numpy-for-datascience.md

        [ 5,  6,  7],
        [ 9, 10, 11]])
 ```
-A different way of slicing is `arr[start:stop:step]`.if you write `arr[1:10:2]` this means starting from index 1 to index 9 taking 2 as a step so to display indexes 1,3,5,7,9.
+A different way of slicing is `arr[start:stop:step]`.
+If you write `arr[1:10:2]` this means starting from index 1 to index 9 taking 2 as a step so to display indexes 1,3,5,7,9.
 ```python
 >>> arr
 array([ 0,  1,  2,  3,  4,  5,  6,  7,  8,  9, 10])